 Thoughts on Design – Category A

 Category A was sub 7.5 tonnes, fit on an airdrop pallet, be slingable by Chinook or 2 by a CH53K and narrow enough to fit on an ISO Flat Rack.
 If we don’t ultimately move to a heavier lift helicopter then it might make more sense to accept a single sling load either way, so 10 tonnes it should be (although the maximum payload of Chinook is slightly higher)

 In this category, protection is limited by the need for mobility.

 We actually have the ideal vehicle in service although not in the main equipment programme, the Supacat Jackal 2 of course.
 The base vehicle is approximately 7.5 tonnes although additional armour and equipment takes this higher.

-An alternative that is in service with special-forces is the Supacat HMT Extenda, similar to the Jackal but with the ability to add on a extra axle assembly called a hamper.
-The variable height air suspension, key to its excellent mobility, also allows the ride height to be lowered so the vehicle can be carried internally in a Chinook.
+An alternative that is in service with special forces is the Supacat HMT Extenda, similar to the Jackal but with the ability to add on an extra axle assembly called a hamper.
+The variable-height air suspension, key to its excellent mobility, also allows the ride height to be lowered so the vehicle can be carried internally in a Chinook.

 The extra axle module can be separated to support slinging and fitted quickly once on the ground.

 A wide range of sensors and communication equipment can be fitted; the Jackal ISTAR mounts a ROTAS sensor on an elevating mast for example.
 ROTAS incorporates an advanced ‘Catherine’ thermal imager from Thales, daylight TV camera and laser rangefinder that are linked into a navigation system for precise positional information.
 Combined with handheld sensors these can be used for cueing offensive support from artillery, attack helicopter or fast air, a potent combination.